naruemon09/Tic-Tac-Toe-Game/README.md

-# 🎮 Tic Tac Toe Game – React TypeScript & Java Spring Boot
+# 🎮 Tic Tac Toe Game

 A **full-stack Tic Tac Toe game** with 3 AI difficulty levels and game history stored in a MySQL database.